Toraja-Saʼdan language

 Toraja-Saʾdan (also Toraja, Saʾdan, South Toraja) is an Austronesian language spoken in South Sulawesi, Indonesia.
 It shares the name Taeʾ with East Toraja.
 Most of the Toraja language mapping was done by Dutch missionaries working in Sulawesi, such as Nicolaus Adriani and Hendrik van der Veen.

+Phonology

+Sounds [tʃ, dʒ] are heard from Indonesian loanwords. /h/ only rarely occurs.

+In final position, only /n/, /ŋ/, /k/ and /ʔ/ can occur.